Sanshain/flute-of-tasks/README.md

 # Flute of tasks

-Flute of tanks is a program for planning your time and priorities.
+**Flute of tanks** is a program for planning your time and priorities.
 This is a kind of notebook with the ability to group tasks with a convenient and responsive UI interface.
 The program is open source, and does not serve the purpose of making money.
-[More](https://sanshain.github.io/flute-of-tasks/)
+IF you want to know more, walk [here (Home page)](https://sanshain.github.io/flute-of-tasks/).

 ## Getting Started